vuongducphuong/documentation/content/applications/finance/accounting.rst

 ==========================

-A :doc:`multi-currency <accounting/get_started/multi_currency>` environment with an automated exchange rate to ease international transactions is available in Odoo.
+A :doc:`multi-currency <accounting/get_started/multi_currency>` environment with an automated exchange rate to ease international transactions is available in Leansoft.
 Every transaction is recorded in the company's default currency; for transactions occurring in another currency, Leansoft stores both the value in the company's currency and the transactions' currency value.
 Leansoft generates currency gains and losses after reconciling the journal items.